sylafrs/rugby/README.md

-Rugby Arcade Game's Scripts
+Rugby Arcade Game
 ===========================

-This directory is linked to an Git repositery :
+This repository is splited into three parts :
-- git@bitbucket.org:sylafrs/rugby_scripts
+* The Unity project
+* The Document
+* The Builds

+See documents for more details.